 - Credit union loans

 One of the most versatile types of funding is an installment loan.
 Installment loans typically come with a fixed rate, resulting in a fixed monthly payment.
-These fixed monthly payments make planning out your payback schedule for an installment loan extremely easy since each payment should be roughly the same.
+These fixed payments make planning out your payback schedule for an installment loan extremely easy since each payment should be roughly the same.
 Furthermore, many types of installment loans are available for people with a wide range of credit scores, meaning people with high or low scores can easily get approved.